bryanberger/figma-discord-presence/README.md

 **MacOS:**

+- MacOS may ask for permission to control other apps.
+It is required to enable and communicate with Figma and Discord.
 - This application assumes you install Figma Desktop normally, and have not changed or modified it in any way
 - `~/Library/Saved\ Application\ State/com.figma.Desktop.savedState/windows.plist` must exist
 - `~/Library/Application\ Support/Figma/settings.json` must exist